 If you have an energetic, encouraging character and good experience in your subject area, tutoring is for you!

 We have lots of tips for becoming a tutor and making your service stand out.
-Free online platforms like Superprof offer an enormous online community, ensuring that your profile has a wide audience.
-All you need to do is build your profile and make it live, and then the students will be able to find you.
+Free online platforms like Superprof offer an enormous online community, ensuring that your profile has a wide audience and that your prospective students are able to learn as much as possible about you before getting in touch.
+All you need to do is build your profile and make it live, and then the students looking for someone like you to tutor them will be able to find your advert.

-To get the most out of free online tutoring services, you should aim to make your profile as detailed and attractive as possible and market yourself to the student.
+To get the most out of free online tutoring services, you should aim to make your profile as detailed and attractive as possible and market yourself to the student in a way that makes you stand out from the crowd.

-The right experience and attributes will make you stand out and attract prospective students.
+The right experience and attributes will make you stand out and get the interest of prospective students.

 Advertising your experience and success is an important way of catching students’ eyes.
-If you have previous experience working in teaching or in an appropriate professional field to your subject, then your service will stand out amongst other offers.
+If you have previous experience working in teaching or in an appropriate professional field to your subject, then your service will stand out amongst other offers, so be sure to mention this on your profile.

 Advertise in and around your local community.
 Source: Flickr

 There are many other ways to advertise your tutoring service online.
-Classified sites like Gumtree or social networking sites, such as Facebook, Twitter and LinkedIn are a great way to advertise and find jobs in your community.
+Classified sites like Gumtree or social networking sites, such as Facebook, Twitter and LinkedIn are a great way to advertise and find jobs in and around your community, so make use of them!
+Post on community pages as well as putting a small ad on your personal profiles.
+You may even want to start a business page for your services on Facebook and LinkedIn where students can find out more about what you offer as well as leaving reviews – this is a good option if you want to keep your personal and tutoring lives separate.

 Remember – you must advertise accurately and truthfully.
-Your profile must be a true reflection of who you are and what you have to offer.
+Your online profiles and advertisements must be a true reflection of who you are and what you have to offer.

 More information on false advertising can be found in the ‘What are the legalities of working as a private tutor?’ section below.

-Although you are not legally obliged to have insurance to work as a private tutor in the UK, some tutors prefer to have insurance as a precaution or security measure.
+Although you are not legally obliged to have insurance to work as a private tutor in the UK, some tutors prefer to have insurance as a precaution or security measure to protect themselves and their business.

 Public liability insurance covers the cost of claims made by members of the public for damage or injury that has occurred in connection with your business.

-Insurance policies vary between insurers, but public liability will normally cover you for incidents that occur on your personal property should you tutor in your own home, and incidents that occur outside of your home at an event or activity that you have organised.
+Insurance policies vary between insurers, but public liability will normally cover you for incidents that occur on your personal property should you tutor in your own home, and incidents that occur outside of your home at an event or activity that you have organised, i.e. at your students’ homes or elsewhere.

 The price of insurance also varies from insurer to insurer.
-There are many price comparison websites available to help you choose the right insurance company to suit your needs and price range.
+There are many price comparison websites such as Compare the Market available to help you choose the right insurance company to suit your needs and price range.
 The cost of your insurance will usually depend on your insurance claims history and the nature of your work.

 Insurance can protect you as a home tutor.
 Source: Visualhunt

-Public liability insurance is worth considering when working with other members of the public in your own home, or if you work somewhere that other members of the public attend.
+Public liability insurance is worth considering when working with other members of the public in your own home, or if you work somewhere where members of the general public are present in addition to your and your student.

-Running a business from your own home can open you up to various risks, so it is up to you to decide who you work with and where you work.
+Running a business from your own home can open you up to various risks, so it is up to you to decide who you work with and where you work – but bear in mind that it’s better to be safe than sorry, and while you won’t expect to have to make an insurance claim, being as prepared as possible for any eventuality can only be a good thing for the peace of mind of you and your clients.

 Some people may also choose to purchase professional indemnity insurance, which is a form of protection against any legal liability as a result of negligent service or advice offered as a professional service.